-Jeremy Renner Gives His Son a Quick Lesson in Firearm Safety in 'Wind River' Clip (Exclusive)
+Jeremy Renner Gives Son a Lesson in Firearm Safety in 'Wind River' Clip; Plus, See New Teaser Poster (Exclusive)

 Solving a murder mystery is tough, but in Wind River, it can’t hurt that the two individuals out to investigate a homicide are both members of the Avengers.
 We’re talking about Elizabeth Olsen (Scarlet Witch) and Jeremy Renner (Hawkeye), who play an inexperienced FBI agent and a rugged local tracker, respectively, in Wind River.
 They’re assigned to look into a slaying on a Native American reservation in Wyoming.
 In Yahoo Movies‘ exclusive clip from the upcoming film (watch it above), Renner’s wilderness expert gives a stern lesson to his doting, if somewhat reckless, young son.